Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Classification Scheme

 \subsection{WCN as an order parameter for classification}

-It has previously been shown weighted coordination numbers (WCNs) accurately describe local structural and dynamic heterogeneities in supercooled liquids\cite{Viet-1, Viet-2}.
-In short, the method is based on the commonly employed coordination numbers (CNs) for normal liquids, with the addition of normalized Gaussian distributions at each notable solvation feature of the radial distribution function $g(r)$.
-Because the typical order parameters used to differentiate states of matter fail for phases where all thermodynamical variables are similar such as condensed amorphous states, a new type of order parameters is needed to accurately describes a particle's local environment to capture amorphous states' local structural differences.
-The highly averaged structural information given by $g(r)$ coupled with more detailed description of each particle's neighboring environment allows for a balanced compromise to group particles with similar structural features together.
-As a liquid state is decreased further in temperature, dynamical and spatial heterogeneities begin to arise and individual CNs of particles increase dramatically with the liquid state complexity.
-WCNs alleviates the issue of individual assignment for each particle, rather a statistical assignment with the solvation features based on $g(r)$.
-This method proves to be an excellent balance between the strict assignment of CNs of individual particles, which leads to many structurally different states, and the single structural state based on $g(r)$.
+It has previously been shown that weighted coordination numbers (WCNs) accurately describe the local structural and dynamic heterogeneities in supercooled liquids\cite{Viet-1, Viet-2}.
+In short, the method is based on commonly employed coordination numbers (CNs) for normal liquids, with the addition of normalized Gaussian distributions at each notable solvation feature of the radial distribution function $g(r)$.
+Because the typical order parameters used to differentiate the states of matter fail for phases where all thermodynamic variables are similar such as condensed amorphous states, a new type of order parameters is needed to accurately describes a particle's local environment to capture the local structural differences of amorphous states.
+The highly averaged structural information given by $g(r)$ coupled with a more detailed description of each particle's neighboring environment allows for a balanced compromise to group particles with similar structural features.
+As the liquid state is decreased further in temperature, dynamical and spatial heterogeneities begin to arise and individual CNs of particles increase dramatically with the liquid state complexity.
+WCNs alleviate the issue of individual assignment for each particle, rather than a statistical assignment with solvation features based on $g(r)$.
+This method provides an excellent balance between the strict assignment of CNs of individual particles, which leads to many structurally different states, and a single structural state based on $g(r)$.